 Our 2021 Programme

-2020 has been a remarkable year for Clayhill Arts.
-Like many organisations in the creative sector, we have had to make changes at a fast pace, the current crisis challenging us at every step.
+Like many organisations in the creative sector, during 2020 we have had to make changes at a fast pace, the current crisis challenging us at every step.

-Clayhill Arts is, by its nature, a slow-moving enterprise.
+By its nature, Clayhill Arts is a slow-moving enterprise.
 We represent a stopping point in the career of a creative – an oasis of calm for weary travelers in what can be a long and all-consuming journey.
 But there is also energy and strength here, and 2020 has certainly brought this out in us.
 We thrive on our industry-focused research and, like all true artists, our imaginative response to change is what enables us to grow alongside this ever-evolving world we inhabit.

 As we launch into our next stage, we aim to make our mark on the creative community in the same way that we have done on the physical landscape – thoughtfully, in harmony with our environment, and always with a pin-sharp focus on quality.

 With this in mind, we are delighted to share with you our plans for the 2021 programme which we are going to be continually updating in response to you, our audience.
 Because that is, of course, the key ingredient – one which will transform us from a beautiful Somerset venue into a top-class art school.
 And we can’t wait to welcome you back!